Flomtex/MAX7219-matrix-dice/README.md

 ## 🧠 Why This Project?

-This is part of a personal learning journey into embedded systems, low-level display control, and Arduino programming.
+This is part of a personal learning journey into Arduino programming.
 It's meant to be clear, hackable, and easy to build upon.

 ---

 ## 🔧 What's Included?

-- `dice_matrix.ino` – Main sketch for the dice logic
+- `dicematrix.ino` – Main sketch for the dice logic
 - `numbers.h` – Bitmaps for dice faces stored in flash memory

 ---